|Carlos White Muscadine Grapa Juice, Dakotah Winery|

 |White Muscadine Juice, Tsali Notch Estate Vineyard|

 Nestled amidst majestic views of Cherokee National Forest, the Great Smoky Mountains National Park, and east Tennesse's lush green valleys is Tsali Notch Estate Vineyard.
-As the state's largest commercial vineyard, it covers a third of the 91 acre estate and has more than 21 miles of muscadine vines including Noble, Carlos, Doreen, Magnolia, and Sterling varietals.
-You will want to pull up a lawn chair by the weathered barn or relax in the rope swing as you sip from a chilled bottle of their white muscadine juice as you look over the endless rows of ripe grapes.
-A tail-waggin' dog and the sound of a distant tractor will beckon you to never leave!
+As the state's largest commercial vineyard, it has more than 21 miles of muscadine vines including Noble, Carlos, Doreen, Magnolia, and Sterling varietals.
+You will want to pull up a lawn chair by the weathered barn or relax in the rope swing as you sip from a chilled bottle of their white muscadine juice.

 |100% Scuppernong Juice, Gregory Vineyards|